karlatallah21/5-Axis-Camera-Position-Control/Adjustments.md

 ```
 The only obstacle with this is that the slider would have to be set at a predetermined position for the user to know where the origin is on each axis, as there is no set/ constant origin, which was perviously the case with the hall effect sensor.
 In other words, you would have to manually place the slider on the edge of the rail as a default homing position for that specific axis, when the system is not connected to power.
 It was not necessary to adjust the pan and tilt axes homing since their respective hall effect sensors were working fine after debugging, but I changed those functions to preserve consistency among all 3 axes.

+## Controls

+### Speed
+Speed was the primary limiting factor in the project, so my focus was mainly on that.
+Changing the microstepping mode enabled higher speeds to be achieved.
+Caution should be exercised while testing the motor's max speed to avoid frying it.

 ## Circuitry

 ### Power Surges